 From partnerships with established IP to outlandish original designs, Fortnite’s skins are a source of pride for many of its players.
 While many of the skins seen today come from battle passes and the rotating Item Shop, a few legacy skins have either fallen off the radar completely or have not been listed in the shop for years.

 We’ve compiled a list of some of the rarest Fortnite skins, from old collaborations, to console exclusives, and one-time-only offers.
 If you own any of the skins you see on this list, consider yourself very, very fortunate.

-So here we go then, these are the top ten rarest Fortnite skins around:
+These are the top ten rarest Fortnite skins:

 Royale Bomber was a skin offered in 2018 via a Fortnite-themed PlayStation 4 bundle in Europe and a Fortnite-themed DualShock 4 package in the US.
 This was the only way to get the cerulean-colored skin, and he has not appeared in the Item Shop once since his debut.

 If you thought enough to snag either the bundle or the controller, you own one of the rarest Fortnite skins that may never again see the light of day.